 Masters of Educational Technology and Applied Learning Sciences (METALS)

 Thinking of applying to METALS?

-Missed our Wednesday, October 12, 2022 Virtual Open House on October 10, 2023?
-You can still learn more about our innovative degree in educational technology offered through the renowned School of Computer Science at Carnegie Mellon University.
+Missed our Virtual Open House on October 10, 2023?
+You can still learn more about our innovative degree in educational technology and learning sciences offered through the renowned School of Computer Science at Carnegie Mellon University.
 Watch a recording of the Virtual Open House here.
 Sign up for our mailing list, and we’ll keep you up to date with all the deadlines.

 Enhance your skills and demonstrate your potential to succeed in the program by taking one of our certificate courses in learning engineering.
 If you earn a certificate, be sure to mention it in your application.